 Match your letterhead

-People feel more trust and comfort when your stationary and business documents are consistent.
-Use the same design and logo if you can and if you’re able then it is a good idea to create all of your forms and stationary designs together: business cards, labels, envelopes etc..
+People feel more trust and comfort when your stationery and business documents are consistent.
+Use the same design and logo if you can and if you’re able then it is a good idea to create all of your forms and stationery designs together: business cards, labels, envelopes etc..